JetBrains/guide/site/django/tutorials/django-docker/setting-up/index.md

 ![step9](./images/projectfiles.png)

-The `Dockerfile` and `compose.yaml` will appear significantly more streamlined than if they were typed manually.
+The `Dockerfile` and `compose.yaml` will appear significantly more verbose than if they were typed manually.
 However, for beginners, it's advisable to simplify these files as they contain more information than necessary for initial stages.

 ### Dockerfile